absxn/process-env-parser/README.md

 ### Non-nullable

-If you have a subset environment variables that depend on each other, i.e. you either need all of them, or none of them, this function helps to ensure that.
+If you have a subset of environment variables that depend on each other, i.e. you either need all of them, or none of them, this function helps to ensure that.

 Lets assume we have this setup: